 The first words we hear from Jesus in this Sunday’s Gospel passage might almost startle us.
 They were spoken by the Lord to convey without the shadow of a doubt a very important message to his followers.
 The words of Jesus are these: “If any one comes to me without hating his father and mother, wife and children, brothers and sisters, and even his own life, he cannot be my disciple.”
 Those are very tough words and what are we to make of them?

 Why does Jesus say we must “hate” our loved ones and even ourselves?
-The strong language used by the Lord stems from his setting and times, a Semitic worldview, where poetic and often very strong language was used to convey a teaching in no uncertain terms.
-So without a doubt we can say the term “hate” is an obvious exaggeration, but what is the underlying message?
+The strong language used by the Lord stems from his setting and times, what we would now call a Semitic worldview, where very strong language was used to convey a teaching in no uncertain terms.
+So without a doubt we can say the term “hate,” as we normally understand the word, is not to be taken literally, but what is the underlying message?

 Fortunately we made the journey safely, in part due to the Brother-driver’s good skills, but it was a hair-raising adventure to say the least.
 I was vividly reminded by the adventure to place my trust in God!